the-collab-lab/tcl-77-smart-shopping-list/src/api/README.md

 ### `comparePurchaseUrgency`

 This function compares two item objects to determine their priority order for sorting.
-It evaluates `daysSinceLastActivity` of `item1` and uses `daysSinceLastActivity`, `item1.dateNextPurchased` and `item2.dateNextPurchased` to establish the order urgency.
+It evaluates `item1DaysSinceLastActivity` and `item2DaysSinceLastActivity` and uses both with `item1.dateNextPurchased` and `item2.dateNextPurchased` to establish the order urgency.

 | Parameter                 | Type                          | Description                                                                             |
 | ------------------------- | ----------------------------- | --------------------------------------------------------------------------------------- |